EhWhoAmI/Monster-Quest/README.md

 You are supposed to fight these monsters that are fighting innocent villagers.
 We are planning to have quite a big map and stuff.
 Well, you get to explore caves, mountains and stuff.

 ### How to help :wrench:
 Please help, it takes quite a bunch of time to make it...
 If you want, you can just test it, and I'll be happy.
 Please see in the TODO section in projects if you want to code the thing.

+If you want to add an idea, go to issues, type a title and description, amd add the idea label to it.
+Be specific, or it will not pass.
+Your idea might pass, but it is not guaranteed.
+Also, your idea might be subject to balancing, for better and more fair gameplay.
+Btw, if you add images, there will have an even higher chance.

 ### Website
 The website is here, at [https://ehwhoami.github.io/Monster-Quest/](https://ehwhoami.github.io/Monster-Quest/) Its quite basic, but I will update it oftenly.